Seafaring in the Pre-Columbian Caribbean: Pre-Columbian canoes

 The main evidence of Pre-Columbian seafaring is the presence of ceramics and other artefacts such as flint tools on Caribbean Islands.
 Very few archaeological examples of prehistoric Caribbean watercraft have been uncovered.
 The few cases of watercraft that have been found are dugouts constructed from a single log.
 There are several families of trees that could have been used to construct Caribbean canoes.
-These include woods of the mahogany family (Meliaceae) such as the Cuban mahogany (Swietenia mahagoni), that can reach heights of 30–35 m, the ceiba family (Malvacae) such as Ceiba pentandra, than can grow up to 60–70 m tall and the cedar family such as the red cedar (Cedrela odorata) that can grow up to 60 m in height.
+These include woods of the mahogany family (Meliaceae) such as the Cuban mahogany (Swietenia mahagoni), that can reach heights of 30–35 m, the ceiba family (Malvaceae) such as Ceiba pentandra, than can grow up to 60–70 m tall and the cedar family such as the red cedar (Cedrela odorata) that can grow up to 60 m in height.
 It is likely that these canoes were built in a variety of sizes.
 Ranging from fishing canoes, holding one or a few individuals, to larger ones able to carry as many as a few dozen people that could have been used to reach the Caribbean Islands from the mainland.
 Reports by historical chroniclers claim to have witnessed a canoe "containing 40 to 50 Caribs [...] when it came out to trade with a visiting English ship".
 During Columbus' first voyage he summarised the appearance and use of canoes: "They have in all these islands very many canoes like our row-boats; some larger, some smaller, but most of them larger than a barge of eighteen seats.
 They are not so wide, because they are made of one simple piece of timber, but a barge could not keep up with them in rowing because they go with incredible speed, and with these canoes they navigate among these islands, which are innumerable, and carry on their traffic.
 I have seen in some of these canoes seventy and eighty men, each with his oar".Even if Columbus' descriptions are accurate they represent Caribbean canoes during the 15th century AD.
 It is difficult to assess to what extent Caribbean canoes from this period were comparable to their counterparts 5000 years earlier.
 Similar to canoes, only limited archaeological evidence exists concerning paddles.
 McKusick provides a basic description of Caribbean paddles:"Their paddles have a handle like a spade, with a small crosspiece of wood across the top.
 This is held with one hand while the other hand grasps the paddle near the blade, the latter being 2.5 feet long.
 They paddle very differently than we row for they face the bow, pushing the water behind to drive the pirogue ahead".